Co-Curricular & Extra-Curricular Programs

 Before and After School Hours

-The school doors are opened at 8:00 a.m.
+The school doors will open at 8:25 a.m. in the morning.
+All students must enter through the main doors.
+No other doors in the school will be open.
 Students are expected to leave the school premises immediately after school unless they are under the direct supervision of a teacher or watching a supervised activity.

 In the case of secondary students, if the student resides greater than 2.4 km from the designated school, a subsidized City of Red Deer Transit Pass will be issued at no cost or the student must ride the charter bus (yellow) on an existing bus route.
 Students who do not qualify for transportation will be required to purchase a restricted pass for $47.00 per month from the school.
 An unrestricted transit pass is also available through the schools at a cost of $55.00 per month if families wish.